Service recovery paradox: Background and history

 The term service recovery paradox was first coined in 1992 by McCollough and Bharadwaj who described a situation when customers post-failure satisfaction exceeded pre-failure satisfaction.
 The service recovery paradox contends that effective service recovery can go beyond merely maintaining customer satisfaction, but can also elevate it to a higher level, winning customers and engendering long term customer loyalty.
 They defined it as "a situation in which a consumer has experienced a problem which has been satisfactory resolved, and where the consumer subsequently rates their satisfaction to be equal to or greater than that in which no problem had occurred".

 Since the concept was introduced in the early 1990s, a number of empirical studies have sought to establish when and under what circumstances the paradox operates in practice.
 However, these studies report mixed findings.

 Before the term Service Recovery Paradox was first used, the concept of service recovery was described by Hart, Hessket and Sasser in the following terms: "A good recovery can turn angry, frustrated customers into loyal ones.
 It can, in fact, create more goodwill than if things had gone smoothly in the first place”.
 It was also theorized that this concept could be used strategically to increase customer retention.

-Attribution of blame
+Blame attribution

 Service failures occur when service delivery falls short of customer expectations.
 Service failures are profoundly different to product failures in that service failures are far more personal with psychological outcomes.
 In the event of a service failure, customers will often seek to attribute blame.
 In attributing blame, customers typically consider three things: